 Throughout the list, we noted the books currently available as part of Kindle Unlimited Subscriptions.

-When her team qualifies for the South American soccer tournament, Camila dreams that her talents earn a scholarship to a North American university.
+When her team qualifies for a major South American soccer tournament, Camila dreams that her talents will earn a scholarship to a North American university.
 But her parents wouldn't knowingly allow a girl to play fútbol, and she can't play in the tournament without their permission.
-To make things even more complicated, the boy Camila once loved (who has become an international soccer star playing in Italy) is back in town.
+Then, to make things even more complicated, the boy Camila once loved (who has become an international soccer player in Italy) is back in town.